mvp4g/mvp4g2/README.md

  using simple mechanisms that only need a few lines of code and a few annotations.

-And, keep in mind, mvp4g2 has not dependecy to GWT, therefore it does not know the Element- or Widget-classes To keep the framwork free of stuff to handle browser elements, these things are part of the developer job.
-You can use mvp4g2 with any framework you like.
+And, keep in mind, mvp4g2 has not dependecy to GWT, therefore it does not know the Element- or Widget-classes.
+To keep the framwork free of stuff to handle browser elements, these things are part of the developer job.
+You can use mvp4g2 with anywidget framework you like.
 It will work with native GWT > 2.8, GXT, Elemental 1+2, Elemento or any other widget library.
 And, I think, it will work with J2CL/GWT 3.

 This is all you need to create an event bus with four events in mvp4g2:
 ```